hydraulic-software/conveyor/guidebook/docs/configs/index.md

 ```
 # Import some PNG files of different sizes/resolutions for the icon
 # and alter the name pattern that it looks for.
-app.inputs = "images/myapp-icon-*.png"
 app.icons = "myapp-icon-*.png"
 ```

-**`app.icons`** A list of PNG images taken from the inputs.
-The default is `icons-*.png`, so just adding files with this kind of name to the `app.inputs` list is enough.
-The images must be square and the dimensions must be a power of 2 between 16 and 1024 e.g. 256x256.
+**`app.icons`, `app.{windows,mac,linux,site}.icons`** An [input definition](inputs.md) that should import square PNG images.
+The default is `icons-*.png` for all platforms, so just having files with this name pattern next to your `conveyor.conf` will work.
+The images must be sized as a power of 2 between 16 and 1024 e.g. 256x256.
 It's a good idea to provide at least a few different resolutions so scaling of the icon between sizes is smoother.
 Windows also wants images sized 44x44 and 150x150.

-Icons can be machine specific.
-Import the right icons for each platform the machine-specific [inputs](inputs.md), and possibly set `app.{windows,mac,linux}.icons` keys if you want to change the name pattern searched for.
+It can be useful to have different icons for each OS to match the platform native styles.

-!!! note
+!!! warning
-    Consider using actually different images for small sizes that have less detail in them, rather than just scaling down a larger image.
+    Conveyor currently won't rescale your images for you.
+Therefore you must supply at least one image <= 512x512 as larger images won't be reduced, and Windows requires smaller images in some circumstances.
+Also, consider using actually different images for small sizes that have less detail in them, rather than just scaling down a larger image.
 Scaling a large image to small sizes can yield blurry images.

 ## Download site settings